SupriyaAdep/app-builder-docs/docs/turn-key/guides/Backend/Deploy-from-Source.md

 You can downlaod postgresql 12 from https://www.postgresql.org/download/linux/

 Make sure the create a database where your data will be stored.
-You can follow the documentation for that here: https://www.postgresql.org/docs/10/tutorial-createdb.html
+You can follow the documentation for that [here](https://www.postgresql.org/docs/10/tutorial-createdb.html)

-Get the connection string like shown here: https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING and set it as the following environment variable: DATABASE_URL
+Get the connection string like shown [here](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING) and set it as the following environment variable: DATABASE_URL

 ## Step 4 - Run the Database Migrations